Dike breach

 The model may save the following:

-Triangulation file : stored as a dictionary in JSON format if requested.
+Triangulation file : Stored as a dictionary in JSON format if requested.
+The file name is Test_ID+”_triangulation.json”.

-Saved parameters : as a readable JSON dictionary.
+Simulation parameters : As a readable JSON dictionary.
+The file name is Test_ID+”_paramsDike.json”.

 Note